We are here to dispel myths and give you the facts…

 We develop relationships with our patients and you are not just a mouth to us!
 You become a friend.
 As healthcare professionals, we spend more time with you than most doctors, nurses, and even dentists.
 We love to hear about your family, vacations, and exciting things that happen in your life.
 We are also there for you during trying times.
 It breaks our hearts when we hear that a patient has passed away.
 We value you and appreciate your trust and confidence in us.

 Not Every Hygienist is the Same.

 While we all have similar training and have to pass the same exams, we are all different and that’s ok!
-Sometimes is personality or simply having a stronger connection to one particular hygienist, we understand!
+Sometimes it’s personality or simply having a stronger connection to one particular hygienist, we understand!
 We are patients too and know that each patient’s needs are different.
 We don’t take it personally if you’d rather see a different hygienist.
 With several hygienists here at Advanced Dentistry South Florida, we believe you will have a perfect fit with one of us.
 If we say something that doesn’t resonate with you or you are offended, please don’t take it personally either!

 Dental Hygienist Chaired Board of Dentistry First Time in History!

 For the very first time in the history of the Florida Board of Dentistry, a dental hygienist chaired the Florida Board of Dentistry!
 This is a major accomplishment for dentistry as a whole.
-Since dental hygienists spend the most time with you and are the best person to clean teeth, it only makes sense to have the input from dental hygienists.
-D
+Since dental hygienists spend the most time with you and are the best person to clean teeth, it only makes sense to have input from dental hygienists.

 As you can probably tell, we are PASSIONATE about what we do!
 We love being healthcare providers and wouldn’t change our profession.
 It’s an honor and privilege to have you as our patients.
 We take that responsibility seriously and if there is anything we can do to help make your dental experience better- just let us know!
 We are here to help.